 This cinnamon raisin granola delivers a bunch of flavor and crunch that satisfies your hunger at any time of day.
 It’s a quick and easy breakfast and a tasty snack that’s good to keep on hand at all times.
+You can make your favorite fruit and nut granola with ingredients that are easy to find at most grocery stores.

 Once you make homemade granola, you’ll discover that it’s easy, inexpensive, and more nutritious than most store-bought granola.
 You’ll love the fact that you can control what’s in every bite.